static-frame/static-frame/doc/source/new.rst

 Corrected usage of ``IterNodeDelegate`` with iterator endpoints that do not iterate hashables; added ``IterNodeDelegateMapable`` for usage with iterators of hashables.

+Improved type and dtype preservation in concatenation and set operations on ``IndexHierarchy``.

 0.9.7
 ----------